-The Principal Financial Well-Being IndexSM: Advisors
+The Principal Financial Well-Being IndexSM: American Workers

 NEW!
-Second quarter 2014 research on Advisors:
+Fourth quarter 2014 research on American Workers:

 The Principal Financial Well-Being Index: American Workers surveyed workers 18 years and older who work at small and mid-sized businesses (firm size 10-1,000).
 It was conducted on behalf of the Principal Financial Group® between October 23 and November 3, 2014 among 1,123 employees.
 The Index is part of a series of quarterly studies commissioned by The Principal Knowledge Center examining the financial well-being of American workers, business owners and advisor opinions and practice management.
 The survey is conducted online by Harris Poll®.